PeterDrennan/GettingData-CleaningData/README.md

 *Click on "Download Zip" from this page https://github.com/PeterDrennan/GettingData-CleaningData

-*This wil will download to your directory
+*This will download to your directory

 *Run the script named "run_analysis.R" in R or R Studio to inspect the code